jackharrhy/www.cs.mun.ca-jaharrhy/src/pages/aoc/2022/day3.md

 [[zcvaters/adventofcode2022]](https://github.com/zcvaters/adventofcode2022/blob/main/day03/day03.swift) swift

-> zach has a pretty gnarly function to go from rucksack item -> priority, but by the time i am writing this, its much cleaner :)
+> zach had a pretty gnarly function to go from rucksack item -> priority, but by the time i am writing this, its much cleaner :)
 >
 > swift has sets!, which are being used here, although using [[intersection]](https://developer.apple.com/documentation/swift/set/intersection(_:)-1zh8f) would be cleaner imo